 - Do not feel that a cover letter needs to be lengthy to be effective.

 Prepare a biography

-As part of the application process, all applicants must provide a short (maximum 200 words) biography.
-Your biography should contain general information about your education, experience, community involvement, skills, etc. Please note that biographies may be edited for length and clarity.
+As part of the application process, all applicants must provide a short (maximum 550 words) biography.
+Your biography should include your name, current work experience, board/committee experience and relevant education.
+Please note that biographies may be edited for length and clarity.